Our Screening Process

 County Criminal Search – A county criminal search returns information from the court records in which the conviction is recorded.
 Reports include, but are not limited to, date of arrest, case number, disposition date, disposition verdict, degree of charges (felony, misdemeanor, etc.), and charge.

-11. Social Media and Google Search- We scour the internet find any mentions of the candidate.
-We also search for their social media account to make sure the candidate is a good representation of Paradise Nannies Hawaii.
+11. Social Media and Google Search- Our team pours over the internet searching for any mentions of the candidate.
+We also view their social media accounts to make sure the candidate is a good representation of Paradise Nannies Hawaii and your family's values.

-At any point if we do not feel the candidate will not give high standard of care, confidentiality, or professionalism that we expect to be given, they are immediately cut from our screening process and no longer eligible to work with us.
-Also, once screened and referred to a job, we are in contact with the parents we have referred the babysitter to, to ensure everyone is happy and the provider is performing at the level we have come to expect.
-Out of all the candidates to date, only 3.6% have been made it all the way through our screening process to become a Paradise Nannies Hawaii provider.
+At any point if we do not feel the candidate will not provide a high standard of care, maintain confidentiality, or exemplify professionalism that we expect, they are immediately cut from our agency's screening process and no longer eligible to work with us.
+Finally, once the screened nanny is matched & placed with their new employer family, we are in contact with those parents to ensure the success of the placement by making certain all parties are happy and the nanny is exceeding the family's expectations.
+Out of all our potential candidates to date, less than 6% have joined the esteemed ranks of nannies referred by Paradise Nannies Hawaii.